ZacBlanco/zacblanco.github.io/_posts/2015-05-10-physics-review.md

 #### _Stating the Second Law of Thermodynamics_

-_It is impossible for any system ot udnergo a pocess in which it absorbs heat from a resevoir at a single temperaure and converts the heat completely into mechanical work, with the system ending in the same state in which is began._
+_It is impossible for any system to undergo a pocess in which it absorbs heat from a resevoir at a single temperaure and converts the heat completely into mechanical work, with the system ending in the same state in which is began._

 We can also state it as: _It is impossible for any process to have as its sole result the transfer of heat form a cooler to a hotter body._